Deva (1995 film): Reception

-Thulasi of Kalki praised Vijay for his maturity, but advised him not to take the risk of singing songs.
-He also appreciated the cinematographer and choreographer for adding more beauty to the film and concluded that the director's screenplay is perfect and ups and downs are okay to keep the audience engaged, but asked him not to insult women in his next film.
+Thulasi of Kalki praised Vijay for his maturity but advised him not to take the risk of singing songs.
+She also appreciated the cinematographer and choreographer for adding more beauty to the film and concluded that the director's screenplay is perfect and ups and downs are okay to keep the audience engaged but asked him not to insult women in his next film.
 Manivannan won the Tamil Nadu State Film Award for Best Comedian.